History of Arbutus Ridge and Hatch Point

 The original plan included a 9 hole golf course to be built by CRC.
 The plan included an option for the owners of Strata Plan 1601 to purchase the golf course when the development was completed.
 In 1989 CRC (the developer) re-configured the original plan to allow it to build an additional 9 golf holes.
 In agreeing to this idea, CRC shelved the plan to turn the course over to the owners at completion, a decision that upset some of the residents.
 Expansion of the golf course required the acquisition of more land.
 CRC obtained the Decker land across Ratcliffe Road, which was mostly pasture and is now called Arbutus Ridge “Uplands”.
 It accommodated three additional holes along with a new clubhouse, which was completed in 1991.
 Other land was obtained by leasing pasture from the neighbouring Cameron family, and it now comprises holes 4, 5, 6 and part of the 7th fairway.
 In 1990 the 18 hole golf course and clubhouse were completed.

-A marine boom and dock were installed in 1988/89 and the current breakwater was installed in 1993/94.
+A marine boom and dock were installed in 1988/89 and a breakwater was installed in 1993/94.
+This dock was replaced in 2018, however due to many factors was removed in 2020.

 Since 1992 Burrard has continued to develop the community, including installing infrastructure, building houses, and selling properties and houses.